JustinGuese/easycloudhost3.0-website/content/english/pages/about.md

 ---
-title: About Spydea
+title: About EasyHost
 layout: "about"
-description: "Vivamus accu msan tincidunt.
-Vestib ulum ac diam sit amet quam vehicula elementum sed suscipit tortor eget felis porttitor volut"
+description: "Hosting made easy, with Servers located in Germany."
 show_page_description: true

 gallery: